-Since these waves propagate, on average, in a direction nearly perpendicular to the 91 external magnetic field they are confined to the equatorial region, enabling potential az-92 imuthal guiding by the plasmasphere, as well as radial translation [Bortnik and Thorne, 93 2010].
+Since these waves propagate, on average, in a direction nearly perpendicular to the external magnetic field, they are confined to the equatorial region, enabling potential azimuthal guiding by the plasmasphere, as well as radial translation [Bortnik and Thorne, 2010].
 These effects were considered by Chen and Thorne [2012] who investigated the extent to which magnetosonic waves may propagate azimuthally.
-Waves trapped within the 95 plasmasphere may migrate indefinitely until damped.
-Waves of plasmaspheric origin that are not trapped within the plasmasphere may propagate up to 4hrs in MLT whilst those 97 originating outside the plasmapause may migrate up to 7hrs MLT, possibly explaining 98 the discrepancy in the distributions of proton rings and magnetosonic waves at geosyn-99 chronous orbit [Thomsen et al., 2011].
-Perraut et al. [1982] described the propagation of 100 these waves from the source region to the point of observation and the fact that they would 101 retain their harmonic structure from the source region, i.e. the spacing of the harmonic 102 bands reflects the magnetic field of the source region which may not be the same as that 103 of the local field at the location of observation.
-Using multipoint measurements, Santolík 104 et al. [2002] showed spectral differences between observations made by two of the Cluster 105 satellites.
-These authors suggested that this may result from either two different source 106 regions, different regions of the same extended source region, or from the propagation 107 of the waves.
-Whilst these emissions are observed to occur within a few degrees of the 108 magnetic equator, detailed analysis by Santolík et al. [2002] and Němec et al. [2005] have 109 shown that they tend to reach a maximum intensity at a latitude 2-3° above the equator, 110 a point corresponding to the minimum magnetic field strength along the magnetic field 111 line.
-112
+Waves trapped within the plasmasphere may migrate indefinitely until damped.
+Waves of plasmaspheric origin that are not trapped within the plasmasphere may propagate up to 4 h in magnetic local time (MLT), while those originating outside the plasmapause may migrate up to 7 h MLT, possibly explaining the discrepancy in the distributions of proton rings and magnetosonic waves at geosynchronous orbit [Thomsen et al., 2011].
+Perraut et al. [1982] described the propagation of these waves from the source region to the point of observation, and the fact that they would retain their harmonic structure from the source region, i.e., the spacing of the harmonic bands reflects the magnetic field of the source region which may not be the same as that of the local field at the location of observation.
+Using multipoint measurements, Santolík et al. [2002] showed spectral differences between observations made by two of the Cluster satellites.
+These authors suggested that this may result from either two different source regions, different regions of the same extended source region, or from the propagation of the waves.
+While these emissions are observed to occur within a few degrees of the magnetic equator, detailed analysis by Santolík et al. [2002] and Němec et al. [2005] has shown that they tend to reach a maximum intensity at a latitude $2-3^{\circ}$ above the equator, a point corresponding to the minimum magnetic field strength along the magnetic field line.